 There is more than enough parking at Tropicana Field for fans attending regular season games with 7,000 spaces costing $15-$30 per vehicle.
 Rays parking lots are marked with official Rays signage and parking attendants wearing bright yellow shirts featuring the Rays logo and name badges.

-Choose from 74 licensed surface parking lots surrounding Tropicana Field and available for parking during home games.
+Choose from over 70 licensed surface parking lots surrounding Tropicana Field and available for parking during home games.
 These privately-owned and operated lots have applied with the city for a permit to operate as a paid parking lot during Rays games and are clearly marked with signage featuring a capital “P,” lot number and city ordinance number.
 These signs indicate the lots have met the conditions necessary to legally park cars around Tropicana Field.
 They are the only licensed parking areas for event attendees parking outside of Tropicana Field, but still within the half-mile radius.
 Additional baseball parking information, may be viewed at www.stpete.org/baseballparking.

 When parking on private property, be careful.
 Only park in legally permitted special event parking lots or you may be ticketed or towed.
 Licensed lots must provide fans with a parking space on their private property.
 Legitimate parking attendants should be in uniform and will provide a receipt/ticket upon payment.
 If the lot or attendant/cashier does not look legitimate or cannot provide a receipt, fans are advised to find an alternate parking location.